Last updated: May 6, 2026

 - Renewal confusion: some seniors start a new application when they only need a renewal, which can slow things down.

-- Long-term-care cases that need more than a portal: nursing-home Medicaid, Community Benefit, and PACE usually need extra clinical or financial review beyond a simple web form.
+- Long-term-care cases: nursing-home Medicaid, Community Benefit, and PACE usually need extra clinical or financial review beyond a web form.

 How to avoid fake websites and scams

 - Use state websites first.
-Safe starting points include YES.NM.GOV, the HCA Apply for Benefits page, and beWellnm.
+Safe starting points include YesNM, HCA pages, and beWellnm.

 - Be careful with search ads.
 Paid search results can look official even when they are not run by the state.

 - Do not pay to apply.
-If a site asks for a fee to “unlock” SNAP, Medicaid, LIHEAP, or Medicare Savings Program help, leave it.
+If a site asks for a fee to apply for SNAP, Medicaid, LIHEAP, or Medicare Savings Program help, leave it.

 - Do not click random texts or emails asking for Social Security, Medicare, or EBT details.
-If in doubt, call 1-800-283-4465 using the number from the official HCA contact page.
+If in doubt, call 1-800-283-4465 using the number from the official state site.

 - Use the portal, fax, mail, or office for proof documents.
 Email is usually not the best choice for sensitive records.